SciML/DiffEqFlux.jl/docs/src/index.md

 Many different training techniques are supported by this package, including:

-- Optimize-then-discretize
+- Optimize-then-discretize (backsolve adjoints, checkpointed adjoints, quadrature adjoints)
-- Discretize-then-optimize
+- Discretize-then-optimize (forward and reverse mode discrete sensitivity analysis)
+  - This is a generalization of [ANODE](https://arxiv.org/pdf/1902.10298.pdf) and [ANODEv2](https://arxiv.org/pdf/1906.04596.pdf) to all [DifferentialEquations.jl ODE solvers](https://docs.sciml.ai/latest/solvers/ode_solve/)
 - Hybrid approaches (adaptive time stepping + AD for adaptive discretize-then-optimize)
-- Collocation approaches
+- Collocation approaches (two-stage methods, multiple shooting, etc.)

 With this package, you can explore various ways to integrate the two methodologies: